FreeClimbAPI/java-sdk/docs/DefaultApi.md

     Boolean hasApplication = false; // Boolean | Indication of whether the phone number has an application linked to it.

-    Boolean voiceEnabled = true; // Boolean | Indicates whether the phone number can handle Calls.
-Typically set to true for all numbers.

-    Boolean smsEnabled = true; // Boolean | Indication of whether the phone number can handle sending and receiving SMS messages.
-Typically set to true for all numbers.

     Boolean hasCampaign = true; // Boolean | Indication of whether the phone number has a campaign associated with it

     Boolean capabilitiesVoice = true; // Boolean |